 It is clear that $S$ is a submonoid of $I_X$, the symmetric inverse monoid on the set $X$.
 There are two cases to consider: when $X$ is finite, and when $X$ is infinite.

 Suppose that $X$ is infinite.
 In this case, since $X$ is countable, $I_X$ is isomorphic to $I_{\N}$.
 It is also the case that $I_{\N}$ and $I_X$ with the subspace topology induced by $\mathcal{I}_4$ (on $I_{\N}$) are topologically isomorphic.
-Indeed, the subbasis for $\mathcal{I}_4$ on $I_{\N}$ given in \thref{minimal_inverse_semigroup_topology}, when restricted to $I_X$ gives the subbasis for $\mathcal{I}_4$ on $I_X$.
-Alternatively, the unique $T_1$ second countable inverse semigroup topology on $I_{\N}$, and hence $I_X$, is $\mathcal{I}_4$ (\thref{minimal_inverse_semigroup_topology}\eqref{minimal_inverse_semigroup_topology_x}).
+Indeed, the subbasis for $\mathcal{I}_4$ on $I_{\N}$ given in \cref{minimal_inverse_semigroup_topology}, when restricted to $I_X$ gives the subbasis for $\mathcal{I}_4$ on $I_X$.
+Alternatively, the unique $T_1$ second countable inverse semigroup topology on $I_{\N}$, and hence $I_X$, is $\mathcal{I}_4$ (\cref{minimal_inverse_semigroup_topology}\eqref{minimal_inverse_semigroup_topology_x}).
 Hence, by either route, $S$ is topologically isomorphic to an inverse submonoid of $I_{\N}$.